 A question which comes up a lot in My Crochet Wardrobe Facebook group is “How can I adjust crochet sweater patterns to fit better?”.
 It seems that ‘fit’ is one of the biggest bug bears when it comes to crocheting clothes.

-I generally add notes within my crochet clothing and accessory patterns giving advice on how to adjust that specific item to fit.
-When writing these notes on my most recent top down sweater (the Cheeky Rainbows Pattern), I got to thinking that a lot of the adjustments could be applied to to almost any top down garment pattern.
-That is what this post aims to address.Keep Reading
+I generally add notes within my crochet clothing and accessory patterns giving advice on how to adjust that specific item to fit, but these tend to be fairly pattern specific.Keep Reading

 When I began to design my Snowfall crochet sock pattern, it became obvious very quickly that I had a lot to learn about sock construction.